joeriks/ViewRendererTs/readme.md

 "I was inspired by the many good javascript frameworks out there so I made my own".

-Not really.
+Not.
 This is a _very simple_ playful & experimental approach building client side functionality MVC style with typescript.

 It boils down to the three MVC components:

-* The model : a TypeScript class or a plain javascript model.
+* The model
+	A TypeScript class or a plain javascript model.
-* The view : a function that returns html.
+* The view
+	Essentially a function that returns html.
+* The controller
-* The controller : a controllerbindings-function that adds bindings to the DOM.
-Can be router events, pubsub publishs, clicks or whatever you like.
+	The controller is invoked on view render.
+It hooks upp bindings.
+Can be user actions, timers, router events, pubsub publishs, clicks or whatever.

 The components are tied together with a ViewRenderer class (25 lines of code).
 It takes the mentioned components as parameters and has a render function which renders the view on a given jQuery element.